Magnetic-Fox/Mail2Fax/README.md

 | $HOME/relay.py
 ```

-In such case, it is really important to provide subject triggers for fax numbers in reverse order, so (for example) all conditions for FAX4 in the first place, then FAX3, FAX2 and then the last one - just FAX.
+In such case, it is really important to provide subject triggers for fax numbers in reverse order.
+So, for example, all conditions for FAX4 in the first place, then FAX3, FAX2 and then the last one - just FAX.
 It needs to be in such order for Procmail to work properly.

 Now, let's take a look at the `FAX` subject trigger configuration (for Your first number).
 In here, the first condition is just `[FAX]` but in plain-text escaped in the Unix way (the same way as You can see `\n`, `\t`, etc.).
 The second condition is just `[FAX]` but Base64-encoded (**but**, without `=` at the end, **which is very important!**).
 The third condition is just `[FAX]` but in the Quoted-Printable.
-Yes, there are still messages arriving in such coding, so it is important to have this condition.

 ### Configuring Fetchmail (optional)